osheanlee/osheanlee.github.io/content/about/_index.md

 * Volunteer for the same NGO where I used to be its GIS Officer
 * Volunteer for an NGO that focuses on making communities resilient

-The contents of this site does not reflect the opinion of my employer.
+**The contents of this site do not reflect the opinion of my employer.**

 More info can be seen on my [LinkedIn](https://linkedin.com/in/osheanleegaronita)!